Long Hidden, Vatican Painting Linked To Native American

 Commissioned By The Pope

-The painting was commissioned by Pope Alexander VI.
-Anyone who has followed the TV series The Borgias knows he was the infamous Rodrigo Borgia, a Spaniard who fathered several children and became a symbol of church corruption.
+The Borgias knows he was the infamous Rodrigo Borgia, a Spaniard who fathered several children and became a symbol of church corruption.

 Alexander VI became pope in 1492, only a few months before Columbus made landfall.